Best Cordless Drills of 2020

 The Kimo cordless drill kit is a 330 torque portable drill that is ideal for fast-charging and light work on wood and dry walls.
 You will find the compact and cordless drill kit handy in any household, gardening and garage work that may need plenty of screws to be fastened or holes to be drilled.
 It has a good structural design that makes it comfortable to grip and interestingly, it does not transfer all the vibrations to your body!

-The Kimo cordless drill contains an all-copper motor which works more efficiently and gives out less heat compared to other drills that you can find in the market today.
+However, the Kimo cordless drill contains an all-copper motor which works more efficiently and gives out less heat compared to other drills that you can find in the market today.
 The reverse mode will show on a LED light to alert the user.

-- It has inbuilt LED lights to shine on the work surface at night and offer operation alerts
+- has inbuilt LED lights to shine on the work surface at night and offer operation alerts

 - The 2.0Ah battery needs only 1 hour for a full charge

-- It has an impact drilling feature
+- an impact drilling feature

 - It only has one battery